 - Harassment by way of wrongly reporting someone and have them kicked off.

 - Spamming someone with texts or messages that are inappropriate.

 - Impersonating a person.
-Using someone else’s picture and/or name to post irrelevant and vulgar content.
+Using their DP or name and they post irrelevant and vulgar content.

 - In some cases, the bully can impersonate to be a friend or someone your teen is having a crush on and mislead your teen.

 - Offensive name calling, demeaning behavior all meant to suppress and shame the victim publicly

 - Threatening victims to share personal images or embarrassing texts to all.

 - Receiving explicit images

 - Spread rumors and lies on social sites about person being cyber bullied

 - Sending images or videos that cause humiliation, harassment, and embarrassment